 Siri frowned, leaning forward.
 “Wait.
 How did Peacegiver create a new God King?”

 “Ah,” Dust said, switching back to sand with his left hand.
-“Now there is a story lost in time, your majesty.
+“Now there is a story lost in time.
 How indeed?
-Breath can be passed from one man to another, but that does not make him into a God--no matter how much Breath is granted.
-Legends say that Peacegiver died through granting the blessing to his successor, and there is some precedent for this.
+Breath can be passed from one man to another, but gaining a lot of Breath--no matter how much--does not make one a god.
+Legends say that Peacegiver died by granting his Breath to his successor, and there is some precedent for this.
 After all, can a God not give his life away to bless another?”

 “Not exactly a sign of mental stability, in my opinion,” Lightsong said, waving for some more grapes.
-“You don’t encourage confidence in our predecessors, storyteller.
+“You don’t encourage me to have confidence in our predecessors, storyteller.
 Besides, if a God gives away his Breath, it doesn’t turn the recipient into a God, even if it does take away their infirmities.”

 “I speak only stories, your grace,” Dust said.
 “They may be truths, they may be falsehoods.
-All I know is that they exist, and that I must tell them.”
+All I know is that the stories themselves exist, and that I must tell them.”

 With as much flair as possible, Siri thought, watching him reach into yet another pocket and pull free a handful of small bits of grass and earth.
 He let bits fall slowly between his fingers.

 “I speak of foundations, your grace,” Dust said.
-“Of the things which began our kingdom, things that fostered its growth.
+“Of the things which began our kingdom.
 Peacegiver was no ordinary Returned, for he managed to stop the Lifeless from rampaging.
 Indeed, he stole away the armies of the Hallandren--leaving his own people powerless--in an effort to bring peace to the lands.
 By then, of course, it was too late for Kuth and Huth, yet the other kingdoms--Pahn Kahl, Tedradel, Gys, and Hallandren itself--were brought out of the conflict.

-“Why can we not assume more from this God of Gods, one who was able to accomplish so much?
+“Why can we not assume more from this God of Gods, the one who was able to accomplish so much?
 Perhaps he did do something, as the priests claim.
-Leave some seed within the God Kings of Hallandren, allowing them to pass it from father to son.”
+Leave some seed within the God Kings of Hallandren, allowing them to pass their power from father to son.”

 Which claim would give them a heritage of divinity, Siri thought idly slipping a sliced grape into her mouth.
-A reason to rule even beyond their natures as Returned.
+And that would give them a reason to rule even beyond their natures as Returned.
 With the God of Gods as their progenitor, they could become God Kings.
 And the only one who could threaten them would be. . . .

-The royal family of Idris, who can apparently trace their line back to the First Returned.
+The Royal family of Idris, who can apparently trace their line back to the First Returned.
 Another heritage of divinity, a challenger for right of rule in Hallandren.

-That didn’t tell her, however, why or how the God Kings died.
+That didn’t tell her, however, how the God Kings had died.

 “They’re immortal, right?”
 Siri asked.